zaiisao/Documentation/en/faqs/cloud_integration_faq.md

 - The `fileList` field in the responses of [`query`](https://docs.agora.io/en/cloud-recording/cloud_recording_api_rest#query) and [`stop`](https://docs.agora.io/en/cloud-recording/cloud_recording_api_rest#stop)
 - The `fileList` field in the [`cloud_recording_file_infos`](https://docs.agora.io/cn/cloud-recording/cloud_recording_callback_rest#a-name4acloud_recording_file_infos) callback event

+## How to stop cloud recording?
+You can call the [`stop`](https://docs.agora.io/en/cloud-recording/cloud_recording_api_rest?platform=All%20Platforms#stop) method to leave the channel and stop recording.

+Agora Cloud Recording automatically stops recording and leaves the channel when there is no user in the recording channel after a time period (30 seconds by default).
+You can set this timeout interval by the `maxIdleTime` parameter when you start the recording.

 ## 101 error